 Top Chord

-The top-most beams of a roof truss.
+The top-most beams of a roof truss are referred to as the top chord.
 In most common roof styles, these are the two slanted beams that hang over the side of a building.

 Web

-The beams that join top and bottom chords in a triangular pattern.
+Beams joining the top and bottom chords in a triangular pattern make up the web of a roof truss (pictured above).
 Webs carry tension and compression stress, keeping the truss from bending.

-We manufacture and ship our own roof trusses directly to our customers and we supply a number of roofing materials from top brands like CertainTeed.
+We manufacture and ship our own roof trusses directly to our customers and we supply a number of roofing materials from top brands like CertainTeed® and GAF.
 Or, if you just have a question about roofing or roofing materials, we’re always here as a resource for you.
-Give us a call at 888-772-2119, or contact us online — we’re here to help, whether you’re looking for products or answers.
+Give us a call at 888-772-2119, or contact us online.
+We’re here to help, whether you’re looking for products or answers.